Frequently Asked Questions

 Do you offer a consultation before starting a project?

 We do.
 We offer a complimentary feasibility call to understand your goals, site conditions, budget range, and timeline.
 This conversation helps determine whether we’re a good fit and what the most productive next steps should be before moving into design.
+We also offer an initial, low-commitment consultation called a Needs and Options Assessment that addresses whatever the big initial questions are to help bring focus and understanding to the process from the very beginning.

 What does the design process look like?